pmq20/node-packer/node/doc/api/cli.md

 (so they can be overridden).
 Node will exit with an error if an option that is not allowed in the environment is used, such as `-p` or a script file.

-Node options that are allowed are:
+Node.js options that are allowed are:
 - `--enable-fips`
 - `--force-fips`
 - `--icu-data-dir`
 - `--inspect-brk`
 - `--inspect-port`
 - `--inspect`
+- `--max-http-header-size`
 - `--no-deprecation`
 - `--no-warnings`
 - `--openssl-config`